The Fondation pour la Culture et les Civilisations du Vin is led by a Board of Directors with 15 members, made up of three Colleges.

 College of Friends

-President of the Fondation
+Winegrower and President of the Fondation

 In 1989, after studying foreign languages and training at the Institute of Oenology, as well as at the Institute of Business Administration, Sylvie Cazes joined her brother in the group composed of AXA-Millésimes estates (which include the château Pichon-Longueville) and those of the Cazes family (which include château Lynch-Bages).
 In 1995, she became Director of Communications for the group.